 Open Zoom app, schedule a meeting titled "AI Hackathon" for tomorrow at 10AM with a duration of 1 hour, copy the invitation link, and send it via Gmail to contacts "[email protected]".

-For more detailed documentation and examples, visit the wiki page.
+For more detailed documentation, visit the Mobile MCP Wiki.

 To add this MCP server to Claude Code, run this command in your terminal: